Basingstoke: Cultural associations

 "Basingstoke" is a code word in Gilbert and Sullivan's 1887 comic opera Ruddigore, used by the "bad baronet" after he reforms, to remind his bride "Mad Margaret" of their plan to live lives of boring respectability.
 In 1895, Thomas Hardy referred to Basingstoke as "Stoke Barehills" in Jude the Obscure.

 Basingstoke's North Hampshire Hospital was one of two hospitals used for the filming of Channel 4's hit comedy Green Wing.
 George Formby's film, He Snoops to Conquer was partly shot in the town in 1944 and in 1974 the National Film Board of Canada produced a documentary here called Basingstoke – Runcorn: British New Towns.
 The former Park Prewett Mental Hospital was the setting for the novel Poison in the Shade (1953), by Eric Benfield, a local author and sculptor who worked as an art therapist at that hospital.
+Parts of the upcoming MCU film Spider-Man: Brand New Day is being filmed in Basingstoke, with filming expected to continue through early October.

-Patrick Wilde's 1993 play, What's Wrong with Angry? is set in Basingstoke.
+Patrick Wilde's 1993 play, What's Wrong with Angry?, is set in Basingstoke.
 It was later adapted into the 1998 film, Get Real, which was filmed at various locations around Basingstoke.